 - be in writing addressed to the Freedom of Information Coordinator, Peel Development Commission, 45 Mandurah Terrace, Mandurah WA 6210.
-Postal address PO Box 543, Mandurah WA 6210, by post, hand or email; - be accompanied by a \$30 application fee for non-personal information; - give an Australian address for correspondence; - give enough information to enable identification of the documents being requested; and - · indicate what kind of access is required.
+Postal address PO Box 543, Mandurah WA 6210, by post, hand or email (peel@peel.wa.gov.au); - be accompanied by a \$30 application fee for non-personal information; - give an Australian address for correspondence; - give enough information to enable identification of the documents being requested; and - indicate what kind of access is required.